noccu/veera/README.md

   * Feature requests will tend to be low priority as I focus on other things for the moment.
 * The wiki should be open for anyone to edit.
 Feel free to document usage, code, or whatever there.

+Please make all pull requests against the master branch.
+If you want to provide feedback another way you can find me on the GBFI discord.

 Data is initialized from specific pages and afterwards updated whenever a change is detected.
 File an issue if a change to something that is tracked is not detected.